-First Environment conducted historical research, document and database management, and litigation support services concerning a lawsuit involving the Paducah Gaseous Diffusion Plant (PGDP), a large uranium enrichment facility owned by DOE.
+First Environment conducted expert witness work that include historical research, document and database management, and litigation support services concerning a lawsuit involving the Paducah Gaseous Diffusion Plant (PGDP), a large uranium enrichment facility owned by the United States Department of Energy (USDOE).
 The lawsuit stemmed from a 1999 whistleblower case involving environmental claims relating to alleged mismanagement of hazardous and radioactive mixed wastes at the site.

 First Environment was then called on to act as an expert witness in the area of historical industrial and waste management operations to detail the source of the major industrial pollutants at the site, tie each pollutant to a specific industrial process, and provide details on how the material was managed or released into the environment.
 For example, First Environment provided the operational and waste management details of how vapor degreasers were employed at the facility including the types and sources of potential air, water, vapor and soil contamination and the environmental fate and transport of those materials which included chlorinated solvents such as trichloroethylene.
 First Environment generated an expert report and rebuttal report detailing the historical industrial processes at the plant and the environmental fate and transport of the contamination associated with those processes.